janlelis/irbtools/README.md

 `info` | | List general information about the Ruby environment.
 `ld` | file | Shortcut for `load lib.to_s + '.rb'`.
 `ls` | path = "." | List directory content.
-`mf` | object1, object2 | Find methods that turn one value into another value:w
+`mf` | object1, object2 | Find methods that turn one value into another value.
 `mof` | object, depth = 0, grep = // | Print a method list, ordered by modules.
 `os` | | Query operating system information.
 `pa` | string, color | Print a string in the specified color.